The 3 Simple Secrets of Making More Money From Your Salon/ Beauty Business

 - Up-selling, on the other hand, is the art of convincing the customer to purchase a comparable high-end service.
 For example: pitching someone to get a full length blow-dry instead of a partial blow-dry.

 - Increasing your service pricing.
 Most salons dread raising their pricing due to the fear of losing their customer base.
 But in reality, only a slight increase ($5-10) can change yearly numbers by a great deal without losing you any customers.

 - Another, and very important channel to increase ARPU is by retail sales.
 Customers have a tendency to look upto their stylists for recommendations about their hair/skin.
 This can usually be leveraged to recommend and sell retail products to them.
 In fact, the industry standard says that 20% of your total sales should be via retail.

 All these three metrics, and how they help in increasing your revenue are related as:

 [Repeat Customer Percentage ⬆️ + Net New Revenue ⬆️] * [Average Revenue Per User ⬆️] = More money 💲

 This was Part 1 of the 2-part series, The 3 simple secrets of making more from your existing salon/beauty business.
 The remaining two sections of the blog talk about:

 - Managing your expenses: Two simple business metrics, how they can help track your business growth, and how to deduce them.

 - Making sure you don’t run out of money: Cash flow in the salon business, what it means, and why maintaining a steady cash flow is important?

-Click here to go to Part 2 and understand the rest of the equation to start making more money from your salon/beauty business today.
+Click here to go to Part 2 and understand the rest of the equation to start making more money from your salon and beauty business today.